Tickets

 Sundays at the Asian Art Museum

-Ireicho Book Viewing and Talk
+Ireicho Book Viewing and Artist Tony Moy

 View and learn more about this monumental project listing the over 125,000 individuals of Japanese ancestry incarcerated during World War II.
+Plus, a special presentation of Tony Moy's new work The 4forty2nd

-General Admission
+General Admission This event has passed.

 As one of a limited number of venues nationwide to host a viewing of the Ireicho book of names, the Asian Art Museum is proud to offer this chance to engage in a powerful, intimate act of observance and healing.